Dishwasher Installation Cost

 Getting the right person in will make your dishwasher installation job so much easier.
 Because do you really want leaks or sparks?
 Use this quick checklist before you book.

-• Is waste and disposal included?
-Check they’ll remove the packaging and old machine, or give you a price if not included.
+- Is disposal of the old dishwasher included?
+Check they’ll remove the packaging and old appliance, or give you a price if not included.

 Tip: Get at least three plumber quotes near you so you can compare like-for-like.
 With MyJobQuote, you can post the job once and hear back from local, vetted trades quickly.